-How we rate products and evaluate cameras
+How we rate products, evaluate cameras and test battery life

-Our product reviews are always based on multiple days of real-world experience with each device as well as a number of benchmarks and tests, such as our Camera Score benchmark, and they explore all the fundamental aspects of a given device.
+Our product reviews are always based on multiple days of real-world experience with each device.
 We absolutely never write reviews based solely on a specs sheet or a brief moment with a device.

 At the same time, assigning a score based solely on personal experience can be erratic, and that is why we have introduced a new scoring system on PhoneArena, which has gone into effect for our smartphone reviews starting in late September 2023.